Advanced Thermal Power Generation

 - Understand sustainable power generation technologies, including solar, geothermal, and tidal

-The subjects of cogeneration and combined cycle plants are discussed in detail, with emphasis on economic considerations and environmental impact.
-Sustainable power generation technologies, including solar power, geothermal power, and tidal power are discussed in detail.
+The subjects of cogeneration and combined cycle plants are discussed in detail, emphasizing economic considerations and environmental impact.
+Sustainable power generation technologies, including solar, geothermal, and tidal power, are discussed in detail.

 - Introduction to Thermal Power Generation